yahyaqr/personal-obsidian-pkms/6000 Inbox/Cipa.md

 ---
 A professional profile picture of NursyifaZahraFix, sitting on a chair, full body, symmetrical, white blur background.

-A professional profile picture of NursyifaZahraFix, pexels contest winner, smiling young woman, loosely cropped, beautifuf girl, acting headshot
+(Bagus Banget) A professional profile picture of NursyifaZahraFix, pexels contest winner, smiling young woman, loosely cropped, beautifuf girl, acting headshot

+a portrait of a NursyifaZahraFix standing on top of a boat. profile picture 1024px documentary, stormy seas, oscar winning

 ---